Air Scout: Nigeria

-The Airscout Wing of The Scout Association of Nigeria [formally Boys Scouts of Nigeria] was established in 1978 by an aeronautical engineer working for Nigerian Airways.
+The Airscout Wing of the Scout Association of Nigeria (formerly Boy Scouts of Nigeria) was established in 1978 by an aeronautical engineer working for Nigerian Airways.
 The initial objectives where to cater for the young people in the science and art of airmanship/aviation trades, discipline and citizenship.
-However, the Air Scouts made their first national appearance at Makurdi in 1987, with the very first Rover Air Crew led by Segun Ige [of the Nigerian Airforce].
+However, the Air Scouts made their first national appearance at Makurdi in 1987, with the very first Rover Air Crew led by Segun Ige (of the Nigerian Air Force).

 Their Air Scout Training Methods are published here:

 Pakistan

-Royal Pakistan Air Scouts under Pakistan Air Force is an active organisation of Pakistan Boy Scouts Association came into being on 7 September 1970 under the order of POR Policy Organisation Rules of Pakistan Boy Scouts Association.
-First Air Scouts Association to be divided into Squadrons and to be Equip with, State of the Art Fighter Aircraft, which include Karakoram-8, F-104 Starfighter, PAC MFI-17 Mushshak, Stemme S6, Mirage 3EP Rose aircraft.
+Pakistan Air Scouts Association under Pakistan International Airlines and Pakistan Aviation Clubs as well as Pakistan Air Force is an active organisation of Pakistan Boy Scouts Association came into being on 7 September 1970 under the order of POR Policy Organisation Rules of Pakistan Boy Scouts Association.
+First Air Scouts Association to be divided into Squadrons and to be equipped with, state of the art aircraft and gliders, which include Karakoram-8, PAC MFI-17 Mushshak, Stemme S6, DG-808, Para Glider and much more.
 Founder Air Chief Marshal Anwar Shamim NI(M), SJ.

-These Air Scouts training methods are inspired from Pakistan Air Force.
-Their Main Training branches are Paf College, Sargodha & Combat Commanders School (C.C.S).
-They are the First Air Scouts of the World to claim "kills" of Most advance Fighter Aircraft's.
-Their kills are as follows: